-The threat made present by the sign did not only concern wars among people, but also, of course, the destruction of the planet.
-That distant and inhuman thing we describe with the word nature is announcing itself on the battle field called Planet Earth all the more loudly and visibly, reminding us that nature was never separate from humanity and culture, nor was it anything foreign.
+The threat made present by the sign did not concern only wars among people, but also, of course, the destruction of the planet.
+That distant and inhuman thing we describe with the word "nature" is announcing itself on the battlefield called Planet Earth all the more loudly and visibly, reminding us that nature was never separate from humanity and culture, nor was it ever anything foreign.
 And it is this alienation encoded within our language and manner of denoting that represents the key to the catalogue under the bridge.
 With a little hyperbole, we can say that it is enough to redraw and complete the stains.
-Maps, copied into coordinates, are cartographic constructions of worlds no one has yet seen in such detail.
-Worlds similar to our own of whose existence we know only thanks to indirect proof and mathematical interpretations materialise and become comprehensible thanks to the conceptual grid we apply to them.
+Maps, copied into coordinates, are cartographic constructions of worlds no one had seen in such detail before.
+Worlds similar to our own, of whose existence we know only thanks to indirect proof and mathematical interpretations. materialise become comprehensible thanks to the conceptual grid we apply to them.
 This grid is the manner of naming things and systems.
-We created institutions that can create entire systems of symbolic representations.
-It is therefore no surprise if in the stains, we can easily see polygons for testing weapons of mass destruction.

-What else do we do with freshly discovered worlds?
+We created institutions that can create entire systems of representations. symbolic therefore comes as no surprise if in the stains, we can easily see polygons for testing weapons of mass destruction.
+What else do we do with freshly

+MOA-2015-Exomoon orbiting the free-floating planet MOA-2015-BL MENNS STORE AND IN STORE NO CARTOGRAPHIC DATA Ecompus untilling the free-fleating plan-8 or a billary brow Meason, Extratement of terrotory for t 0 MOA-2015-85, 0-2071, it is showning by All operations are controlled and p 6 the contact part 25 per an epoque layer of highly reflective liquid Status, 22 157 Gyldrys clouds of sulfuric sold, preventing its surface 0 All after discoveries, as well as all prepriet from being seen from space in visible bight.
+8 and legitimate or The sole halder of the imposed and unquestionals discovered worlds?
 Scientific knowledge walking hand in hand with a search for selfish advantage and a multiplication of profits.
 There are, after all, myriad worlds, and they can be easily ransacked or destroyed without bothering anyone.
 Bikini Atoll, the Nevada desert, the steppe in Kazakhstan, or other areas that we imagine as being located somewhere other than here are, it would seem, too far away, and nobody minds.
 So why not mark out a few freshly discovered exomoons for tests that are, from the perspective of Realpolitik, necessary?
 After all, we care only about our safety and the preservation of our existence!
 Thankfully, these are only interpretations of wall-stains for now, but we can glimpse in them serious questions brought about by the historical trajectories of human thinking and development concerning the present and the near future.